 It helps you to find out what keywords your competitors are targeting and ranking for.
 Considering this way you can create better content and steel some of your competitors’ traffic!

-In this article I only focus on the keyword analysisfuction.
+In this article, I only focus on the keyword analysis function.

 Besides the keyword ideas (that are separated in phrase match Keywords and related keywords) SEMRush shows you the keyword trend and can filter keyword data by device.

-The keyword difficulty score is one of the main metric you need to look at here!
+The keyword difficulty score is one of the main metrics you need to look at here!
 It helps you to understand how difficult a keyword may be to rank for.

 But what I really like about SEMrush is how you can search up your competitors and get an idea of the keywords they’re ranking for along with their estimated organic search traffic.